avancayetano/clingine/README.md

 ![gameplay](screenshots/gameplay.png?raw=true "gameplay")

 # HOW TO USE:
-Just clone this repo and copy the pyclig directory to your project, then import it.
+Just clone this repo and copy the clingine directory to your project, then import it.
 I don't know how to publish this package and I'm too lazy to learn.

 ## TO DO: